Jarrod Rogers CPA, 3 July 2020 No... you definitely can't. ...claim your coffee machine, that…

 Capital gains: If you make a capital gain, it is inevitable that you have to pay Capital Gains Tax (CGT).
 You can’t change that, but you should speak to us prior to major CGT events for advice on arranging the timing of the sale, offsetting capital losses and what expenses can be included as part of your CGT “cost base”.

-Medicare levy surcharge: Taxpayers earning over the income threshold are liable for Medicare levy surcharge.
+Medicare levy surcharge: Taxpayers earning over the income threshold are liable for the Medicare levy surcharge.
 For more information see: http://www.beyondaccountancy.com.au/medicare-levy-surcharge/

 How do I check I am being taxed correctly?